 How is chickenpox transmitted?

 Chickenpox is highly contagious and you can catch it just by being in the same room as someone infected with it.
 You can also catch it from the fluid in the blisters, for example by touching bedding or clothing.

 What is the transmission seasonality?

-Chickenpox is a seasonal disease, and most cases occur in winter and spring.
+If you are travelling, note that chickenpox is a seasonal disease, and most cases occur in winter and spring.
+Although Singapore does not have seasons, you may wish to take precautions and take the vaccine if you are travelling to countries where it is winter or spring.
 There is often a peak between March and May, although this has been less noticeable in recent years.